Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 • Which strategic activities are included as opposed to additional?

-• What kind of access will be available outside of regular scheduled time?
+• What kind of access is available outside of scheduled time?

 Factor 2: Provider experience

-The more experienced a CFO, the higher their prices are likely to be.
-A seasoned CFO with 25 years of experience serving other professional service firms will be more expensive than someone with only 5 years of experience in finance.
+The more experienced a CFO, the higher their price is likely to be.
+A seasoned CFO with 25 years of experience serving professional service firms will cost more than someone with 5 years of finance experience.

-Experience premiums usually range from 20% to 40% above the base price.
-The question is whether the additional cost adds value to your situation.
+Experience premiums typically range from 20% to 40% above the base price.
+The question is whether the additional cost adds value to your specific situation.

 Factor 3: Firm complexity